ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 We also fixed security issues due to an old version of jquery, thanks to Marvin Mall.

-### INI as new Default Configuration File Format
+### INI plugin greatly improved

+- We added a crash test for the INI plugin that feeds the plugin with problematic input data we determined using [AFL](http://lcamtuf.coredump.cx/afl)
+- We fixed various small bugs that could potentially cause the INI plugin to crash and fixes the problems as reported by AFL
+- The INI plugin now [converts a section to a normal key-value pair](https://github.com/ElektraInitiative/libelektra/issues/1793) if you store a value inside it.
+This has the advantage that you will not [lose data unexpectedly anymore](https://github.com/ElektraInitiative/libelektra/issues/1697).
+- The [INI plugin](https://www.libelektra.org/plugins/ini) should now read most key-value pairs containing delimiter characters (`=`) properly.

+Thanks to René Schwaiger!

-As promised in the [previous release notes](https://www.libelektra.org/news/0.8.21-release.html) we switched to INI as default format.
+Nevertheless, we did not switch to INI as default format.
+This has some reasons:

+- The code base is not fully tested and partly not well understood.
+- In some situations meta data from the INI plugin is shown.
+- We plan to switch to a newly written parser (most likely YAML) and want to avoid two migrations.
+  The migration from `dump` is easier (especially compared with INI) because the `dump` format is recognisable without ambiguity.

+But for those who want to switch, the migration will be smoothly and with little problems:
-The migration will be smoothly: The `dini` plugin makes sure that old dump files are still being read.
+The `dini` plugin makes sure that old dump files are still being read.
 Only when writing out configuration files, configuration files are converted to INI.

-TODO: write a bit about INI syntax+short guide
+Simply use:

+`-DKDB_DEFAULT_STORAGE=dini`

+Or simply switch for your installation with:<br>
+`sudo kdb change-default-storage dini`

 ### Notification API and Bindings for Asynchronous I/O